boldowa/AddmusicK/README.md

 # AddmusicK
-This program is mml compiler for SPC Driver customized for SMW hacking.  original author: Kipernal
+This program is mml compiler for SPC Driver customized for SMW hacking.

+## original author
+Kipernal